Unmanned Aerial Vehicle Path Planning for Traffic Estimation and Detection of Non-Recurrent Congestion: UAV Navigation for Uncertainty Minimization and Traffic State-Parameter Estimation

-The proposed dual state estimation procedure in the previous section can efficiently estimate states and parameters in situations where the densities vary significantly during the estimation time horizon.
-In addition, given low values of density as shown in region A of Figure 2, we can effectively distinguish between speed observations that we expect the different fundamental diagrams to generate.
-However, in region B of Figure 2, the fundamental diagrams coincide, and can not be distinguished from speed and density observations.
-This is expected in any estimation procedure that attempts to estimate the free flow speed or capacity from speed and density observations.
-Given high densities and low speed measurements, we would not be able to determine whether the observations correspond to congested conditions in an incident free fundamental diagram or if there is a reduction in physical capacity and free flow speed.
-In terms of the dual EnKF method, this would results in a high variance on the parameter estimates. \\
+The proposed dual estimation procedure (Section \ref{sec:estim}) can efficiently estimate traffic densities and parameters in situations where the densities vary significantly during the estimation time horizon.
+We can also effectively infer the occurrence of incidents under uncongested conditions.
+In more detail, if low density measurements are accompanied with low speed measurements, then this indicates that an incident occurred.
+In terms of the flow-density relationship corresponding to the traffic model (illustrated in Figure \ref{fig:FD}), at low density values (region A), we can distinguish between speed observations that we expect the different fundamental diagrams to predict.

+However, in region B of Figure \ref{fig:FD}, the fundamental diagrams coincide and can not be distinguished from speed and density observations.
+Specifically, given high densities and low speed measurements, we would not be able to determine whether the observations correspond to congested conditions in an incident-free fundamental diagram or if there is a reduction in physical capacity.
+Note that poor observability under congested conditions is not specific to the triangular fundamental diagram.
+For any fundamental diagram shape, if the incident fundamental diagram under congested conditions maintains a similar form to the incident-free fundamental diagram, then it will be difficult to identify the true road condition using the measured speed-density data.
+In terms of the parameters EnKF, poor observability impacts the error covariance matrix $\mathbf{P}$; in particular, the variance of parameter state variables that are poorly observable increases with time.
-To address this problem for estimation in high density conditions, we propose the use of an unmanned aerial vehicle that can obtain targeted observations on the traffic state and road conditions.
-Specifically, the drone can collect accurate density measurements and direct $v_{max}$ observations up to observation errors.
-In this coupled estimation and planning process, we are not only determining the best traffic and parameter estimates, but also identifying the set of information maximizing drone observations.
-Therefore, given that variance minimizing parameters and traffic states for a specific set of observations are updated through the dual EnKF, we develop an on-line planning algorithm that determines the variance minimizing observations among the set of possible drone observations.
-This control protocol is referred to as A-optimal control \cite{ucinski2004, atkinson2007, sim2005}.\\

-Consider that $\hat{\psi}_{p}^{t+\Delta T}$ is the best traffic state or parameter estimate obtained from the EnKF after $\Delta T$ drone observations into the future along path $p$.
-The expected variance of the error on the state estimate is equivalent to the trace of the error covariance matrix $\mathbf{P}$.
-We use this as a measure of future uncertainty $J_{p}^{t+\Delta T}$ that results after the drone traverses path $p$ as shown in Equation 19.
-Then, we aim to determine the path $p^{*}$ that minimizes this uncertainty measure among the set of $m$ possible paths $\{p_{1},..,p_{m} \}$ as shown in Equation 20.\\